UNN-ITMM-Software/astro-analysis/matlab_scripts/README.md

      - In case of colored tif or images choose channels (red, green, blue) that you need.
 (Fig. 6 [5]) Average of chosen colors in pixel will be used as intensity of pixel.

      - Check data size of selected data (fig. 6 [6]).
-(If something wrong try to change data format or data shape)
+(If something is wrong try changing data format or data shape)

      - Enter frames per second of video data and real size of images in ![\mu m](https://latex.codecogs.com/gif.latex?\mu&space;m) for height and width.
 (Fig. 6 [7])